isabella232/advertising-cloud.en/help/dsp/inventory/private-deal-archive-unarchive.md

 1. In the deal row, click  ![Options menu](/help/dsp/assets/options-menu.png) **> [!UICONTROL unarchive]**.
 1. In the confirmation message, click **[!UICONTROL OK]**.

-If the feed was previously deactivated and you want to use it again, contact your Platform Strategist.
+If the publisher or SSP had previously deactivated the deal and you want to use it again, contact the publisher or SSP directly.

 >[!NOTE]
 >